victor4s/victor4s/README.md

 ##
 <a>
-  My name is Victor Augusto, I'm a self-taught data scientist from Brazil.
+  My name is Victor Augusto, I'm a self-taught data scientist from Brazil.<br/>
-  .....
-  .....
+  Git under construction....
 </a>

 ##